dredozubov/polyrhythmix/README.md

-# Poly
+# Polyrhythmix

-Poly is a command-line assistant designed to generate MIDI file from the description of drum parts.
+Polyrhythmix (Poly) is a command-line assistant designed to generate MIDI file from the description of drum parts.
 It provides a convenient way to input a DSL (Domain-Specific Language) in the command line, then it calculates when the drum parts will converge together, making it easy to compose polyrhythimic parts with frequent shifts over the bar lines.
 Additionally, it has the capability to generate a bass MIDI track that follows the kick drum.

-Poly is specifically designed to assist musicians and composers working in genres such as modern progressive rock, metal, djent, fusion, and Indian Carnatic music.
+Polyrhythmix is specifically designed to assist musicians and composers working in genres such as modern progressive rock, metal, djent, fusion, and Indian Carnatic music.
 It aims to simplify the process of creating complex polyrhythmic drum patterns, enabling users to focus on the creative aspects of their compositions.

 # Motivation

 I'm a guitar player, and I use tablature notation editors such as Guitar Pro a lot.
 However, it gets complicated fast to write a polyrhythmic/polymetric drum parts as shifts tend to go over the bar lines.
 The other property of such parts is: it tend to unfold in a simple way from simple ideas such as "I want to create a drum part that will have a 3 against 4 feel with a kick drum against a snare drum".
 The other way to think about it is that it has a simple blueprint, but it's tricky to express in the western musical notation.
-This is why `Poly` exists.
+This is why `Polyrhythmix` exists.
 I wanted to have a simple tool to workshop/brainstorm rhythmic ideas and evaluate them by having a MIDI playback.
 I'm into modern progressive rock/metal music, fusion, so it all applies very well.
 I have an impression it may be useful for indian carnatic music as well, but I would like to get some insightful confirmation on that.

 # Features

-**Drum Generation**: Poly takes a DSL input to define polyrhythmic patterns for various drum instruments.
+**Drum Generation**: Polyrhythmix takes a DSL input to define polyrhythmic patterns for various drum instruments.
 It intelligently calculates when different drum parts will converge, ensuring rhythmic synchronization.

-**MIDI File Generation**: Once the polyrhythmic pattern is defined, Poly generates a MIDI file containing the drum parts.
+**MIDI File Generation**: Once the polyrhythmic pattern is defined, Polyrhythmix generates a MIDI file containing the drum parts.
 This file can be imported into any compatible software or hardware for further editing or playback.

-**Bass Track Generation**: Poly offers an option to generate a bass MIDI track that follows the kick drum.
+**Bass Track Generation**: Polyrhythmix offers an option to generate a bass MIDI track that follows the kick drum.
 This feature provides a foundation for creating cohesive rhythm sections by synchronizing the bassline with the kick drum pattern.

 # Usage

-Poly runs as an executable with the desired command line options.
+Polyrhythmix runs as an executable with the desired command line options.
 The available options are as follows:

 ```
 Usage: poly [OPTIONS]